top of page

 Biography

 In 2020 Barbeler co-curated the independent, experimental, online HiberNATION Festival of the Lo-fi which was nominated for the global 2021 Classical:NEXT awards.
 He has twice received the ‘Recommended Work’ award at the UNESCO International Rostrum of Composers.
 He was a finalist in the international Toru Takemitsu Composition Prize 2008, and was awarded the prestigious Ian Potter Emerging Composer Fellowship 2006/07.
+In 2015 he was finalist for “Best Instrumental Work” for the APRA/AMC Art Music Awards.

 bottom of page